Exact and Approximate Heterogeneous Bayesian Decentralized Data Fusion

-This paper builds upon the work presented in \cite{dagan_heterogeneous_2020} and further develops a rigorous Bayesian probabilistic approach for fusion of heterogeneous pdfs in tree-structured networks.
-The key idea is to utilize conditional independence properties between subsets of variables (states) in order to lower the dimension of the local joint distributions to be fused.
-In \cite{dagan_heterogeneous_2020} the applicability of the conditionally factorized channel filter (CF$^2$) algorithms for dynamic systems is limited since the full time history has to be tracked for conditional independence.
-This paper improves and extends the theory and applicability of the work presented in \cite{dagan_heterogeneous_2020} by making the following contributions: \begin{enumerate} \item The applicability of the CF$^2$ heterogeneous fusion algorithms are extended to dynamic problems by (i) enabling conservative filtering (ii) developing the information augmented state (iAS) version of the augmented state algorithm \cite{chong_comparison_2014}. \item The definition and desiderata for a heterogeneous fusion rule are more formally and clearly defined, along with practical measures for evaluation. \item The theory developed in this paper is brought to practice with a detailed explanation of two of the CF$^2$ algorithms and pseudo-code for the case of Gaussian distributions is presented. \item The scalability of the heterogeneous fusion methods is demonstrated by an extended example, calculating the communication and computation savings, and covering different problem sizes. \item New simulations of dynamic decentralized multi-target tracking scenarios are provided, to demonstrate conservative filtering and compare it to the full time history smoothing approach. \end{enumerate}
+This paper improves and extends the theory and applicability of the work in \cite{dagan_heterogeneous_2020} by making the following contributions: \begin{enumerate} \item The definition and desiderata for heterogeneous fusion rules are more formally and clearly defined, along with practical measures for evaluation. \item The theory and fusion rules developed in this paper are brought to practice with a detailed explanation of two heterogeneous fusion algorithms, and pseudo-code for the case of Gaussian distributions is presented. \item Heterogeneous fusion rules are extended to dynamic problems by (i) enabling conservative filtering, and (ii) the linear information augmented state (\emph{iAS}) smoother. \item Extended numerical example and simulation studies, demonstrating the heterogeneous fusion methods scalability and applicability for dynamic decentralized multi-target tracking scenarios using conservative filtering. \end{enumerate}